Walworth, County Durham: Walworth Castle

+Throughout much of the history of the castle, it was owned by the Hansard family.
+Other notable families which have owned the castle include the Ayscough family, who gained ownership of the castle through a marriage in 1539; the Jenison family, who bought the castle in 1579 after the Ayscough family passed with no heirs and likely were the group behind the extensive reconstruction; and finally ownership became a running carousel of various owners between 1759 and 1931.

+During The Second World War, The Durham Light Infantry gained control of the site and began to use the castle as a training ground under the command of Major Rollin Holmes, as well as a prisoner-of-war camp for German and Italian officers captured in the European Theatre.
+Likely around this time, a second outbuilding was constructed behind the castle which was probably a barracks, though the only evidence remaining of this construction is a buried concrete foundation and references in architectural plans from the period.
+In 1950 the Durham County Council bought the castle and it was converted into a boarding school for "troubled girls" which operated through the 1960s.
+Most of the books on display in the castle are left over from this school, including some which still contain graffiti from the pupils.
+During this time The West Wing was built as a dormitory for the students.

+The castle was sold by the council in 1981 and became a hotel, which is how it remains today.
+It is currently a partner of the Best Western hotel chain and the current owners run the hotel independently under the brand.

 History

 The name "Walworth" means Welsh settlement, and it used to be known as Waleberge after the Saxons claimed it.
 It is thought that Walworth was planned as a village with the previous castle around 1150 by the Hansard family as part of their 1100 acre estate.
 There is a legend that Malcolm III of Scotland destroyed the village on his way along the River Tees.
 Following the Black Death there was a change of ownership of the manor to the Neville family by 1367, but in 1391 Robert Hansard claimed it back.
 The Ayscough family acquired the manor by marriage in 1539, then Thomas Jenison bought it in 1579 when the Ayscough family had no heirs.
 At the death of Elizabeth Jenison in 1605, the farm stock inventory included 50 oxen besides cattle, sheep, pigs, horses and corn.
 In 1759 the estate left the hands of the Jenisons due to the death and debts of Ralph Jenison.
 From 1759 to 1831 the estate belonged to Matthew Stephenson, and then it was sold to the Aylmer family who owned it until 1931.
 Their descendants Neville and Charles Eade owned it from 1931 to 1950, and then it was sold in 1950 to Durham County Council.
 The estate was broken up and sold into private ownership in 1981, and present ownership of the village is unknown.